jambalayadog/JWMouseHighlighter/README.md

 # JWsMouseHighlighter

 This was a fun little project over the weekend.
-I have a similar app that requires extra steps to setup and isn't quite as robust, so I decided to write a replacement.
+I was using another mouse highlighter app that requires extra steps and isn't quite as robust, so I decided to write a replacement.
-I get asked occassionally about this feature and it seemed like a nice small project to practice coding.
+I get asked occassionally about this highlighter app and it seemed like a nice small project to practice coding and product development.

  What it do:
  * Creates a circular highlighter around your mouse cursor